We tried the best catnip toys – here are 6 that are worth your money

 (Image credit: Multipet/Megan Milstead)

 My cats also enjoyed playing with the Planet Pleasures Spiral Cylinder, which is durable, high-quality, and fun for chasing.
-However, since it's not refillable, it isn't the best catnip toy.
+However, since it's not refillable, it isn't one of the best catnip toys.

 Nala playing with the Planet Pleasures Spiral Cylinder with Catnip & Bell Cat Toy, with a product image next to it